 The Company determines whether a lease exists at the inception of the arrangement.
 In assessing whether a contract is or contains a lease, the Company evaluates whether the arrangement conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-The Company accounts for lease components separately from the nonlease components (e.g., commonarea maintenance costs).
+The Company accounts for lease components separately from the nonlease components (e.g., commonarea maintenance costs, property taxes, parking, etc.).
 Operating leases are recorded in operating lease assets, other current liabilities and operating lease liabilities in the Consolidated Balance Sheets.

-Operating lease assets and operating lease liabilities are measured and recognized based on the present value of the future minimum lease payments over the estimated lease term at commencement date.
+Operating lease assets and operating lease liabilities are measured and recognized based on the present value of the future minimum lease payments over the estimated lease term at the lease commencement date.
 The Company uses the rate implicit in the lease when available or determinable.
-When the rate implicit in the lease is not determinable, the Company uses its incremental borrowing rate based on the information available at commencement date to determine the present value of future payments.
+When the rate implicit in the lease is not determinable, the Company uses its incremental borrowing rate based on the information available at the lease commencement date to determine the present value of future payments.
 Lease expense for minimum lease payments is recognized on a straight-line basis over the lease term.
 Variable lease payments are not included in the lease liability and are recognized as incurred.
-The Company identified real estate, vehicles and other equipment as the primary classes of leases.
+The Company identified real estate, vehicles and other equipment as the primary classes of its leases.
 Certain leases with a similar class of underlying assets are accounted for as a portfolio of leases.

 The Company does not record operating lease assets or liabilities for leases with terms of twelve months or less.
-Those lease payments will continue to be recognized in the Consolidated Statements of Income over the lease term as incurred.
+Those lease payments are recognized in the Consolidated Statements of Income over the lease term as incurred.

 Many of the Company's leases include options to renew or cancel, which are at the Company's sole discretion.
-Renewal terms can extend the lease term from one month to multiple years.
-The lease start date is when the asset is available for use and in possession of the Company.
+Renewal terms can extend the lease term from one month to multiple years, whereas, cancellation terms can shorten the lease term by multiple years.
+The lease start date is the date when the leased asset is available for use and in possession of the Company.
 The lease end date, which includes any options to renew or cancel that are reasonably certain to be exercised, is based on the terms of the contract.
 The depreciable life of assets and leasehold improvements are limited by the expected lease term, unless there is a transfer of title or purchase option reasonably certain of exercise.
 The Company's lease agreements do not contain any material restrictive covenants.